• Skip to main content

 National Poetry Month was established in 1996 as a month long celebration of the literary form.
 Most likely your child's school will include poems in the curriculum during April, but I encourage you to read poetry in your home as well.

-The rules are free and flexible.
-Each week’s post contains a poem to print out and display in your home.
+The good news is the challenge rules are very flexible!
+Each week's post contains a poem to print out and display in your home.
 The primary objective is to read a poem out loud with your kids at least once a day for a week.
 Each post also contains extension ideas and further resources for more ambitious kids and parents.

 Week 1: